queckezz/preact-element/readme.md

 ## Why?

 * You want to use preact with no build tool
-* You are not in favor of [extending the language](https://facebook.github.io/jsx/) with non-standard extensions
+* You are not in favor of [extending the language](https://facebook.github.io/jsx/) with non-standard syntax

 ## Why not preact's [`h`](https://github.com/developit/preact/blob/master/src/h.js)?